luissv7/microbiome-workshop-2018/_posts/2018-11-15-Analysing-16S-data-part-2.markdown

 of similarity/dissimilarity.
 (For a more-or-less comprehensive summary see Chapter 7 of [Legendre & Legendre 2012][elsevier-numericalecology]).

-Pairwise comparison of similarity/dissimilarity between all sampels in a study can be used to generaet resemblance matrices, which can in turn, be used to plot visual summaries of beta diversity.
+Pairwise comparison of similarity/dissimilarity between all samples in a study can be used to generate resemblance matrices, which can in turn, be used to plot visual summaries of beta diversity.

 {% highlight R %}